- Easy-to-use platform

-Think about what you will use the investment money for.
-Is it going to be used for retirement?
+Think about what you will use your returns for: Is it going to be used for retirement?
 To buy a house?
 Or is it for something less consequential, such as a vacation, general savings or even “fun money?”
 Is it going to be used to offset inflation?

 Your timeframe will be heavily dependent on your goals, and it will inform the amount of risk you can take on.
 Investments regularly rise and fall, and the choices for what to invest in, what account type to invest with, and how you can reasonably expect your investment to perform depend on how long you plan to keep your money invested.